Go To:

 • Instructor contact information

-It is very important to remember the following points about online learning:
+It is essential to remember the following points about online learning:

-• Online learning is flexible and convenient...but NOT EASIER!
+• Online learning is flexible and convenient but not easier than in-person learning.

-• You should log into your class regularly, at the very minimum two to three times per week
+• You should log into your class regularly, at minimum, two to three times per week.

-• No one will tap you on your shoulder to remind you to go to class; you must remember to "attend" your online class regularly
+• No one will tap you on your shoulder to remind you to attend class; you must remember to "attend" your online class regularly.

 Why take an online course?

-Taking an online class allows you the flexibility to study from home, using your own computer and the internet, at any hour or day you choose.
-You can submit work quickly and easily via the internet as soon as you have completed it.
-You can email your professor with questions or problems as they arise and receive feedback online.
-You can communicate with other students by email or through discussion boards to share ideas and information.
+An online class offers the flexibility to study from home anytime that fits your schedule.
+You can quickly submit completed work via the internet and easily email your professor with any questions, receiving feedback online.
+Additionally, you can collaborate with other students through email or discussion boards to exchange ideas and information.

 What is expected of me?

-• Log in regularly to your classes, usually three to five times per week (or more)
+• Log in regularly to your classes, usually three to five times weekly (or more).

-• Enjoy communicating in writing and reading the writing of others
+• Enjoy communicating in writing and reading others' writing.

-• Have the ability to work well cooperatively, even when your communication is restricted to email or online chat · Complete
+• Have the ability to work well cooperatively, even when your communication is restricted to email or online chat.

-• Checklist for Starting your Online Course (at the bottom of this page) prior to beginning your course
+• Complete the Checklist for Starting your Online Course (listed at the bottom of this page) before beginning your course.

 What software and equipment will I need?

-• Minimum 50MB free disk space (for assignments, course materials, etc.)
+• Minimum 50MB of free disk space for assignments, course materials, etc.

 • Some classes may have specific class requirements for additional software.
 These requirements will be listed on the course information page.

-7. Know how to logon to Canvas.
-Please note: you will be able to log in to Canvas five days prior to the start date of your course.
+• Know how to log on to Canvas.
+Note: You will be able to log in to Canvas five days before the start date of your course.

 Other Course Formats